Season 1, Episode 10

 Gila Golub:

-I was listening to an interview that Gabor was doing the other day, and somebody says spontaneous healing to him.
+I was listening to an interview that Gabor was doing the other day, and somebody said spontaneous healing to him.
 And so I just picked that up from Gabor.
 “There’s no such thing as spontaneous healing,” he said.

 Lorne Brown: